kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 -	The international Helper Institution main concern is "*how can I convince donors to fund my activities?*"

 To be successful, Machu Picchu addresses these concerns at every step.
 -	For the **PnD** and in routine mode, Machu Picchu brings a simple way to receive financial aid from international Helper Institutions by the quality of personal data on the **PnD** and the easy way to distribute digital cash.
 However, at the beginning, there is no significant funding for this purpose.
-Machu Picchu could instore a simple decentralized lottery where can participate only the PnD who keep regular update of their data in Machu Picchu.
+Machu Picchu could instaure a simple decentralized lottery where can participate only the PnD who keep regular update of their data in Machu Picchu.
 -	For the local Helper Association, Machu Picchu brings a mobile app to allow the field staff to keep contact with the sponsored persons, and a low cost, no fuss and resilient server based on Single Board Computer (SBC) like a Raspberry Pi that uses less than 10 UAD per year of electricity and stores data for thousands of PnD as NTFS and blockchain records.
 -	For the international Helper Institution, Machu Picchu is a source of reliable data, a channel to distribute aids, a transparent way to justify the use of donations